How To Get A Med Marijuana Card In Georgia

 Psychoactive Vs. Non-Psychoactive.
 THC creates a euphoric effect due to the way it connects to the bodies endocannabinoid system.
 The endocannabinoid system has been recently recognized as an important modulatory system in the function of brain, endocrine, and immune tissues.
 Cannabidiol, or CBD reacts differently and is used with patients that require or prefer non euphoric care.

 Is CBD for Pets really a thing?

 Yes, CBD for Dogs, CBD for Cats, and CBD for pets in general is becoming a popular treatment for caring for pets that have arthritis, chronic pain and other ailments.

 You can find CBD for pets online, at some pet stores, and at holistic shops.

 How Much Should I consume?

-- Always consult with a licensed physician in Georgia before using medical marijuana.
+You should always consult with a licensed Georgia medical marijuana doctor before using medical marijuana in any forms.